Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-schema-registry/README.md

 This folder contains a variant of the [_Quick Start SSL_](../quickstart-ssl/README.md#quick-start-ssl) app configured to use the _Confluent Schema Registry_.

-The [docker-compose.yml](docker-compose.yml) has been revised to configure the integration with [_Confluent Docker Image for Schema Registry_](https://hub.docker.com/r/confluentinc/cp-schema-registry):
+The [docker-compose.yml](docker-compose.yml) file has been revised to configure the integration with [_Confluent Docker Image for Schema Registry_](https://hub.docker.com/r/confluentinc/cp-schema-registry) as follows:

-- _schema-registry_

-  The added service, pointing to the mentioned Docker image, with full configuration of the security settings.
+- New service _schema-registry_, pulled from mentioned Docker image and configured with security settings.

 - _kafka-connector_

-  The new version of the [`adapters.xml`](./adapters.xml) includes:
+  Adaption of [`adapters.xml`](./adapters.xml) to include:
   - Enabling of the Schema Registry:
     ```xml
     <param name="value.evaluator.schema.registry.enable">true</param>